PearCoding/Ignis/README.md

 ## Running

 Each frontend requires the exact location of the backends to run.
-An automatic search procedure will find detect them in the system.
+An automatic search procedure will detect them in the system.
 In some rare cases the automatic search procedure might fail to find all the backends.
 In that case the environment variable `IG_DRIVER_PATH` can be used to point to the directories containing driver modules.
 The environment variable is similar to the `PATH` variable used in Linux environments and should contain absolute paths only, separated by ':' if multiple paths are provided.
 Setting `IG_DRIVER_SKIP_SYSTEM_PATH` will prevent the automatic search and only depend on `IG_DRIVER_PATH`.

 Run a frontend of your choice like this:

     igview scene/diamond_scene.json

+## Documentation

+All available components are documented in the `docs/` folder.
+A documentation can be created with

+    cmake --build . -t ig_documentation

+from the `build/` folder.

 ## Scene description